GusBovo/GusBovo.github.io/index.md

 # About me

 Hello!
-I'm Gustavo Bovo, a Brazilian solo game developer.
+I'm Gustavo Bovo, a Brazilian solo indie game developer.
 I've been passionate about playing, designing, and writing narratives and game ideas since I was a kid.
 By 2022, I decided to take this passion more seriously, dedicating my free time to learning programming and experimenting with various game engines and frameworks.
 Recently, I made the leap by participating in my first game jam and starting my own Reddit community to share my experiences and help other aspiring game developers.

 # Put Them On The Scale!